 Crime prevention is an indispensable part of the work to create an area of freedom, security and justice.
-The Union therefore needs an effective tool to support the efforts of Member States in preventing crime.
+Therefore the Union needs an effective tool to support the efforts of Member States in preventing crime.
 To that end, the European Crime Prevention Network should be professionalised and strengthened.
 Since the scope of prevention is very wide, it is essential to focus on measures and priorities that are most beneficial to Member States.
 The European Crime Prevention Network should provide expertise and knowledge to the Council and the Commission in developing effective crime prevention policies.

 In this respect the European Council welcomes the initiative of the Commission to establish European instruments for collecting, analysing and comparing information on crime and victimisation and their respective trends in Member States, using national statistics and other sources of information as agreed indicators.
-Eurostat should be tasked with the definition of such data and its collection from the Member States.
+Eurostat should include the designing and collecting of these data amongst Member States.
 It is important to protect public organisations and private companies from organised crime through administrative and other measures.
 Particular attention should be given to systematic investigations of property holdings as a tool in the fight against organised crime.
 Private/public partnership is an essential tool.
 The Commission is invited to present proposals to this effect in 2006.